Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Abstract

 \section{Abstract}

 Interpretable-by-design models are gaining traction in computer vision because they provide faithful explanations for their predictions.
 In image classification, these models typically recover human-interpretable concepts from an image and use them for classification.
-Sparse concept recovery methods leverage the latent space of vision-language models to represent image embeddings as a sparse combination of concept embeddings.
-However, because such methods ignore the hierarchical structure of concepts, they can produce correct predictions with explanations that are inconsistent with the hierarchy.
-In this work, we propose Hierarchical Concept Embedding \& Pursuit (HCEP), a framework that induces a hierarchy of concept embeddings in the latent space and uses hierarchical sparse coding to recover the concepts present in an image.
-Given a hierarchy of semantic concepts, we construct a corresponding hierarchy of concept embeddings and, assuming the correct concepts for an image form a rooted path in the hierarchy, derive desirable conditions for identifying them in the embedded space.
-We show that hierarchical sparse coding reliably recovers hierarchical concept embeddings, whereas vanilla sparse coding fails.
-Our experiments on real-world datasets demonstrate that HCEP outperforms baselines in concept precision and recall while maintaining competitive classification accuracy.
-Moreover, when the number of samples is limited, HCEP achieves superior classification accuracy and concept recovery.
-These results show that incorporating hierarchical structures into sparse coding yields more reliable and interpretable image classification models.
+Sparse concept recovery methods leverage the latent space of vision-language models to represent image embeddings as sparse combinations of concept embeddings.
+However, by ignoring the hierarchical structure of semantic concepts, these methods may produce correct predictions with explanations that are inconsistent with the hierarchy.
+In this work, we propose \ourslong{} (\ours{}), a framework that induces a hierarchy of concept embeddings in the latent space and performs hierarchical sparse coding to recover the concepts present in an image.
+Given a hierarchy of semantic concepts, we introduce a geometric construction for the corresponding hierarchy of embeddings.
+Under the assumption that the true concepts form a rooted path in the hierarchy, we derive sufficient conditions for their recovery in the embedding space.
+We further show that hierarchical sparse coding reliably recovers hierarchical concept embeddings, whereas standard sparse coding fails.
+Experiments on real-world datasets show that \ours{} improves concept precision and recall compared to existing methods while maintaining competitive classification accuracy.
+Moreover, when the number of samples available for concept estimation and classifier training is limited, \ours{} achieves superior classification accuracy and concept recovery.
+Our results demonstrate that incorporating hierarchical structure into sparse concept recovery leads to more faithful and interpretable image classification models.\footnote{Code at \url{https://github.com/nghiahhnguyen/hcep}.}